langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 And the value is this JS expression:
   `“JSON.stringify($data.item)”. `
 “$data” is the AlpineJS global name for x-data, “item” is the JSOL variable created by JSBuilder and “JSON.stringify” is the JS way of serializing JSON.
-So the above attribute would look like this:
+So the above attribute would look like this in HTML:
 `“:hx-vals= JSON.stringify($data.item)”.`

 RealWorld app combines some of these attributes which always appear in the same order and have same values into custom (or syntetic) attributes, reducing repetitions and enhancing clarity.